alex-cory/fasthacks/Dev_Notes/machine_learning/neural_nets.md

  - [**Polychronize**](http://senselab.med.yale.edu/ModelDB/showmodel.cshtml?model=115968) - exhibit reproducible time-locked but not synchronous firing patterns with millisecond precision.
  <div id="function_approximation"></div>
  - [**Function approximation**](https://www.wikiwand.com/en/Function_approximation) - The need for function approximations arises in many branches of applied mathematics, and computer science in particular.
 In general, a function approximation problem asks us to select a function among a well-defined class that closely matches ("approximates") a target function in a task-specific way.
+ <div id="time-series-prediction"></div>
+ - [**Time series prediction**](https://www.wikiwand.com/en/Time_series_prediction) - A time series is a sequence of data points, typically consisting of successive measurements made over a time interval.
+Examples of time series are ocean tides, counts of sunspots, and the daily closing value of the Dow Jones Industrial Average.
+ <div id="fitness-approximation"></div>
+ - [**Fitness approximation**](https://www.wikiwand.com/en/Fitness_approximation) - In function optimization, fitness approximation is a method for decreasing the number of fitness function evaluations to reach a target solution.
+ <div id="classification"></div>
+ - [**Statistical classification**](https://www.wikiwand.com/en/Statistical_classification) - In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known.
+An example would be assigning a given email into "spam" or "non-spam" classes or assigning a diagnosis to a given patient as described by observed characteristics of the patient (gender, blood pressure, presence or absence of certain symptoms, etc.).
+ <div id="novelty-detection"></div>
+ - [**Novelty detection**](https://www.wikiwand.com/en/Novelty_detection) - Novelty detection is the identification of new or unknown data that a machine learning system has not been trained with and was not previously aware of, with the help of either statistical or machine learning based approaches.
+Novelty detection is one of the fundamental requirements of a good classification system.
+ <div id="blind"></div>
+ - [**Blind signal separation**](https://www.wikiwand.com/en/Blind_source_separation) - Blind signal separation, also known as blind source separation, is the separation of a set of source signals from a set of mixed signals, without the aid of information (or with very little information) about the source signals or the mixing process.
+This problem is in general highly underdetermined, but useful solutions can be derived under a surprising variety of conditions.
+ <div id="cnc"></div>
+ - [**Numerical control**](https://www.wikiwand.com/en/Computer_numerical_control) - Numerical control (NC) is the automation of machine tools that are operated by precisely programmed commands encoded on a storage medium, as opposed to controlled manually by hand wheels or levers, or mechanically automated by cams alone.
+Most NC today is computer (or computerized) numerical control (CNC), in which computers play an integral part of the control.

 Algorithms
 ----------